 Claim Tip: Water damage and flood damage are often thought of as the same event or peril.
 In fact, they can be completely different with one being covered and one excluded under common property insurance policies.
-Be careful of the terminology you use with your insurance company when you call in your claim.
+Be careful with the terminology you use with your insurance company when you call in your claim.

 Water Damage Insurance Claims